lvanderlinden/004/README.md

 # 004

-Landing positions as a function of handle side.
+Saccadic landing positions on isolated photographs of daily-life graspable objects as a function of handle side.
 In revision for JoV.

-## 004C
+## analysis

-The additional experiment for the revision
+The goal is to have analysis scripts that work for all 3 experiments.
+I started to make scripts for 004C.
+Now, I'm adapting them such that they work for 004B as well.
+Todo: adapt for 004A (with fixation checks etc.)

 ### parse.py()